-The officlials don’t’ have the time, resources or any other motive to track each wallet and the movment of funds in each of them.
+The officials don’t’ have the time, resources, or any other motive to track each wallet and the movement of funds in each of them.

 This is a simple way I believe you can avoid paying capital gains, but I’m not sure if this makes sense since you can always trace back the transactions on the blockchain.
 That’s the beauty of decentralized finance.

 There’s simply no way to hide your transaction without a trace.
 However, you can deny possession of the wallet address where the chain ends.